davarravad/UserCandy/README.md

 # UserCandy Framework

-UserCandy is a simple PHP/MySQL website framework with optional Node.js support.
+UserCandy is a simple PHP/MySQL website framework.
 It provides a basic login system, routing, and default pages that can be customized without modifying the core.

 ## Requirements
 - PHP 7.4+
 - MySQL
-- Node.js (optional for running `server.js`)

 ## Installation
 1. Copy `app/default-config.php` to `app/config.php` and update your database credentials and OAuth settings.